studio24/deployer-recipes/docs/confirm-continue.md

 # Confirm deployment recipe

-Simple recipe to be included whereever a usr needs to confirm continuing
+Simple recipe to ask confirmation from user before continuing with deployment.

 ## Usage